 Baby Trend car seat bases expire as well.
 They are good for 6 years after the date of manufacturing.
 For an infant seat, you can check on the bottom of the seat and the base to find the dates.

 Baby Trend infant seats can be used until your baby is 30 pounds or 30 inches.
 After that, you won’t need the base anymore.
-Don’t forget to register your seat to stay up to date on safety information.
+Don’t forget to register your seat to stay updated on safety information.

-For most infant seats, you can also install the seat without the base by seatbelting it in directly.
+For most infant seats, you can also install the seat without the base by securing it directly to the seat using the seatbelt.

 You don’t need to use the base with your infant seat.

-Some retailers, like Walmart and Target (theirs is going on this month!), sometimes hold car seat trade-in events, and you can trade-in your car seat bases during this time as well.
+Some retailers, like Walmart and Target, sometimes hold car seat trade-in events, and you can trade in your car seat bases for a discount on future baby purchases during this time as well.

 If you are unable to trade your car seat base in, it may be recyclable.
 Check with your local recycling service or find your state here.